 - Comprehensive Treatment — done for teenagers or adults looking to align their teeth and improve their bite

-- Limited/Minor Treatment — realign shifted, elapsed, twisted or rotated teeth
+- Limited/Minor Treatment — realign shifted, relapsed, twisted or rotated teeth

 For most adults and teenagers, the top two options are comprehensive or limited/minor treatment.
 Let’s dive deeper into each type of treatment.